WEEK 7: MapBox API

 Your Steps:

-1. Theme and Storyline Ideation: Begin by selecting a theme for your map-based narrative.
-This could be a personal journey, a historical exploration, a fictional adventure, or any story that can be represented through geographical locations.
+1. Theme and Storyline Ideation: Select a theme for your map-based narrative, such as a personal journey, historical exploration, or fictional adventure.

-2. Storyboarding Locations: Identify at least 5 key locations that will serve as markers on your map.
-Each location should contribute to the overarching narrative.
-Consider what images, text, or multimedia elements (like video or audio clips) will accompany each marker to enrich the story.
+2. Storyboarding Locations: Identify at least five key locations to serve as markers on your map.
+Enhance each marker with media elements like images, text, audio, or video to enrich your story.

-3. Consultation with ChatGPT: Discuss your storyline and technical approach with ChatGPT, refining your narrative and ensuring your plan is feasible with the Mapbox API and JavaScript.
+3. Consultation with ChatGPT: Use ChatGPT to refine your storyline and ensure the technical feasibility of your plan with the Mapbox API and JavaScript.

-4. Map and Script Planning: Determine the Mapbox styles and JavaScript functions you’ll need to represent your story.
-This includes setting markers, customizing popups, and possibly integrating multimedia elements.
+4. Map and Script Planning: Plan the Mapbox styles and JavaScript functions needed, including marker placement, customized popups, and multimedia integration.

-5. Implementing JavaScript and Mapbox API: Begin coding, ensuring your HTML structure supports the map and narrative elements.
-Utilize ChatGPT for coding assistance, particularly for JavaScript and Mapbox API queries.
+5. Implementing JavaScript and Mapbox API: Code your project, ensuring the HTML structure supports map and narrative elements.
+Use ChatGPT for JavaScript and Mapbox API assistance.

-6. Testing and Debugging: Test your map extensively to ensure all elements function as intended.
-Pay special attention to interactive features and multimedia playback.
+6. Testing and Debugging: Test your map thoroughly, paying close attention to interactive features and multimedia playback.

-8. Integration Statement: In your source code comments, summarize the script steps in natural language and highlight how ChatGPT supported your project.
+8. Integration Statement: In your source code comments, summarize your JavaScript steps and highlight ChatGPT’s role in your project.

-9. Final Submission: Place “index.html” in a folder called “elit”.
-Validate your HTML and CSS, then upload your project to a server.
-Submit the URL through your course management system.
+9. Final Submission: Place your index.html file in a folder called elit, validate your HTML and CSS, upload the folder to the server, and submit the URL through Canvas.

 Suggested Innovative Map Ideas:

-• Literary Pilgrimage: Create a map tracing the locations featured in a novel or the life of an author, with excerpts or audio readings at each marker.
+• Literary Pilgrimage: Map locations featured in a novel or the life of an author, with excerpts or audio readings.

-• Environmental Impact: Showcase the effects of climate change or conservation efforts across different regions, using before-and-after imagery or data visualizations.
+• Environmental Impact: Showcase climate change effects or conservation efforts with before-and-after imagery or data visualizations.

-• Cultural Exploration: Develop a map that explores music, cuisine, or art from various cultures, including samples, recipes, or performances at each location.
+• Cultural Exploration: Highlight music, cuisine, or art from various regions, with media samples at each location.

-• Interactive Fiction: Craft a fictional narrative where users make choices at each marker, influencing the direction of the story and leading to different outcomes.
+• Interactive Fiction: Craft a fictional narrative where users make choices at each marker, influencing the story’s direction.

 const reset = document.querySelector('button');